Towards a Comprehensive Model of Mediating Frustration in Videogames

 Call Me Biased – Bigger is Better

-The first participant’s criterion was to find a player that frequently plays frustratingly hard games.
-To ensure the collection of critical data, subjects were asked to nominate other players who routinely played games which were considered hard or on hard difficulty.
+Participant selection also relied on a loose combination of self-identification and peer suggestion.
+The first participant was chosen based on the criterion of frequently playing frustratingly hard games.
+From there, subjects were asked to nominate others who routinely played games considered hard or played on hard difficulty.

 Know Your Role